What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 • Manual, automated, and hybrid audits each offer different benefits, with hybrid audits providing the most comprehensive security checks.

-• Common vulnerabilities in smart contracts include risks like reentrancy, overflows, and access control issues, making secure coding practices crucial.
+• Smart contracts can have common issues like reentrancy and overflow errors, and even access control issues, making secure coding practices crucial.

 • AI and real-time auditing are emerging trends that promise to improve security, fostering greater trust in Web3 applications.